 Final expense insurance vs. term life insurance

 Term life insurance is not the same as final expense insurance.
 Where final expense insurance covers the burial costs of your funeral and is typically set up for less than $20,000, term life insurance does not do this.
 Term life insurance has a fixed “term.”
 If you pass away during the term, your beneficiaries receive all of the benefits of the policy.
 However, if you outlive your policy you will need to set up another life insurance policy.
+Regardless, make an informed decision and make sure you get good life insurance.

 Which is more cost-effective?